PGA of America starts relief fund with $5 million donation

 Applications will start being accepted on Thursday.
 The first phase will distribute $500 grants for basic needs and $1,500 grants for critical needs.
 The second phase will make funds available up to $3,500 depending on need.

-“Our hope is the industry gets behind it,” PGA President Suzy Whaley said.
+“Our hope is the industry gets behind it,” Waugh said.
 “It would be amazing if we could double our contribution and some of the tour guys, if and when they can do anything, and do some fundraisers for the industry.
 Look at the amount of charity that comes out of the industry.
 Now it’s time for the industry to support golf.”

 The PGA of America has nearly 29,000 members, though the relief fund goal is to also include members of other golf organizations, club caddies and players on developmental tours.